-Richard J. Wascovich, Sr. never intended to give away his right to a trial by jury relative to some claim that did not even exist when he signed the admission agreement.
-He just needed someone to care or him until he was able to go home.
+Richard J. Wascovich, Sr. never intended to give away his right to a trial by jury, relative to some claim that did not even exist when he signed the admission agreement.
+He just needed someone to care for him until he was able to go home.
+If the consequences of signing the arbitration clause were clearly explained to Decedent Richard J. Wascovich, Sr., he never would have signed it.
+No reasonable person would have agreed to this clause.

 Further, if the subject arbitration clause is enforced, it would absolutely lead to manifest absurdity.
 It would lead to the deprivation of Richard J. Wascovich Sr.'s right to a trial by jury, in exchange for nothing.
 The right to vote and the right to trial by jury are the two most sacred rights that any citizen in this country has.
+Richard J. Wascovich, Sr.'s right to a trial by jury should not be taken away because he signed admission documents so he could be admitted to a nursing home.